DewangMarya/Fake-News-Detector/README.md

 # Fake news detection #
+This project was completed as a group.
+Members - Dewang Marya
+          Jasjeet Singh
+          Amisha
+          Vrinda
+          Mithun KrishnaPrasad

 ### Programming Language ###

-We will be sticking with Python as the programming language for out project.
+We will be sticking with Python as the programming language for our project.

-Although we have worked on the code for a while now, we haven't pushed anything to the repo because we kept sharing the code through other means.

 ### Initial Approach ###